 The project commenced in 2018.
-The project is currently in its first stage, which involves a review of the Australian and international literature on consumer issues in general insurance; and an analysis of the legal protections that are available for consumers of general insurance products in Australia and overseas.
+The first stage of the project involved a review of the Australian and international literature on consumer issues in general insurance; and an analysis of the legal protections that are available for consumers of general insurance products in Australia and overseas.

-In 2019, on the basis of the findings of the literature review, the research team will design survey, focus group and interview questions, and obtain ethics approval for the empirical study.
+In the first half of 2019, on the basis of the findings of the literature review, the research team designed survey, focus group and interview questions, and obtained ethics approval for the empirical study.

 Financial exclusion, poor insurer practices and other issues affecting consumers of general insurance have been the subject of significant media attention in recent years.